mohit11kmr/newbarberproject/assets/terms_and_conditions.md

 ## 13. Contact Us

 If you have questions about these Terms & Conditions, please contact us at:
-- Email: support@bookbarber.com
+- Email: mohitsikarwar123@gmail.com
-- Address: Book Barber Support Team
+- Address: Sonkh

 ---